Rosario, La Union: Fishing

+Commerce & Industry

+The Rosario Public Market is located in Barangay Subusub along McArthur Highway, occupying a total area of 9,781 square meters.
+It consists of six existing buildings, five additional buildings for ambulant vendors, and two newly constructed buildings along the National Highway.
+The municipality has also designated areas for non-polluting light industries, particularly in the barangays of Rabon, Bani, and Damortis (RaBaDam), which are situated along the Lingayen Gulf, and in Barangays Tabtabungao and Udiao.
+These areas are part of the local efforts to encourage industrial development that aligns with the municipality's environmental goals.

+Tourism

+Rosario's tourism potential is significant, with its diverse landscapes of mountains, rolling hills, valleys, and beaches providing ample opportunities for development.

+Eco-tourism sites in the municipality include Rocapor Farm, where visitors can enjoy organic fruit and vegetable picking, nature appreciation, picnics, and animal feeding.
+Vaughn’s Eco Farm offers tractor rides, nature appreciation, and picnic spots, while Albay Carabao Farm provides an opportunity for visitors to feed high-bred carabaos, harvest Napier grass, and experience manual milking.
+Luna Cacao Farm offers nature tours, cacao planting and harvesting activities, and animal feeding experiences, while Mount Kawawingan is a popular hiking and trekking destination known for its "Sea of Clouds," wild fruit picking, and picnicking opportunities.
+These initiatives highlight the municipality's commitment to sustainable agriculture, aquaculture, and tourism development, contributing to economic growth.

 Government

+Local government

 Just as the national government, the municipal government of Rosario, is divided into three branches: executive, legislative, and judiciary.
 The judicial branch is administered solely by the Supreme Court of the Philippines.
 The LGUs have control of the executive and legislative branches.

 The executive branch is composed of the mayor and the barangay captain for the barangays.

 The legislative branch is composed of the Sangguniang Bayan (town assembly), Sangguniang Barangay (barangay council), and the Sangguniang Kabataan for the youth sector.

 The seat of Government is vested upon the Mayor and other elected officers who hold office at the RosarioTown hall.
 The Sangguniang Bayan is the center of legislation, stationed in Rosario Legislative Building or Town hall.

 Elected officials

 Tourism

 Rosario has the following landmark attractions: